mozbugbox/liferea-plugin-studio/README.md

 # Installation
 Each plugin is kept in its own directory.

-To install a plugin, copy the desired plugin directory into `~/.local/share/liferea/plugins/`.
+To install a plugin, copy/symlink the desired plugin directory into `~/.local/share/liferea/plugins/`.
 Then turn on the plugin in Liferea throught the menu `Tools->Preferences->Plugins`.